GlobalDataBarometer/notion-backup/README.md

 This repo is a fork of  the backup scripts for OpenOwnership's Notion workspace, updated to run for the Global Data Barometer.

-The code runs via a Github Action, which is scheduled to run daily, as well as whenever code is pushed to the repository..
+The code runs via a Github Action, which is scheduled to run daily, as well as whenever code is pushed to the repository.

 It now contains backup routines for: